Picturepark/Picturepark.SDK.DotNet/docs/README.md

 ## Usage in .NET

-Install the Picturepark SDK NuGet package in your .NET project (supports .NET 4.5+ and .NET Standard 1.3+):
+Install the Fotoware Alto SDK NuGet package in your .NET project (supports .NET 4.5+ and .NET Standard 1.3+):

     Install-Package Picturepark.SDK.V1

-Create a new `PictureparkService` instance and access remote Picturepark server as follows:
+Create a new `PictureparkService` instance and access remote Fotoware Alto server as follows:

 ```csharp
 var authClient = new AccessTokenAuthClient("https://api.mypcpserver.com", "AccessToken", "CustomerAlias");